 Vaginal Dryness and Vaginal Bleeding

 Estrogen provides lubrication.
 Without it, it’s common to experience dryer, thinner vaginal walls that can cause discomfort, pain during sex, and vaginal bleeding.

 Irregular vaginal bleeding should be checked out by a specialist because in rare cases, it could be a sign of a more serious concern, including cancer.
 However, it’s more likely a result of vaginal dryness, and can be treated with prescription estrogen creams or noninvasive laser therapy.
 Your certified menopause practitioner can help you determine which treatment is best for you.

 Menopause symptoms like hot flashes and mood swings can be confused with symptoms that signal thyroid disease, including hyperthyroidism (overactive thyroid) and hypothyroidism (underactive thyroid).
 Your doctor can determine the cause of your symptoms through testing.
 This care helps you manage your risk for more serious concerns related to thyroid disease including depression and heart disease.

 Talk to Your Doctor

-The bottom line, said Moreno, is that you should talk to your doctor.
+The bottom line, said Cole and Howell, is that you should talk to your doctor.
+Schedule a visit with your primary care provider or your obstetrician-gynecologist.
+When needed, they can refer you to a menopause specialist.
 You don’t and shouldn’t just live with menopause symptoms because you think they are harmless and an inconvenience with which you have to live.
-If you want a specialist in menopause, a certified menopause practitioner can give you the care you seek.